segrelab/comets-manual/docs/python-module/1_simple_growth.md

 analysis.

 In this case, we load our model from the `.xml` file we downloaded.
-We then remove the boundson glucose import, which will be set dynamically by COMETS during the simulation according to the dynamically changing external glucose concentration.
+We then remove the bounds on glucose import, which will be set dynamically by COMETS during the simulation according to the dynamically changing external glucose concentration.
 We will set the initial biomass of our model at 10-6 gr.